atisamhaq123/CollageVogue/README.md

-# UnSplashAPI Collage Creator.
+# CollageVogue.

-The UnSplashAPI Collage Creator is a powerful command-line tool that allows you to create stunning collages using images sourced from the UnSplashAPI.
+The CollageVogue is a powerful python based script that allows you to create stunning collages using images sourced from the UnSplashAPI.
 With this tool, you can effortlessly retrieve high-quality images based on your desired search query and combine them into beautiful collages with just a few clicks.

 ## Installation
 To get started, simply make an API request to retrieve a selection of high-quality images based on your criteria:
-1. Get access key (ApiKey) from Spash
+1. Get access key (ApiKey) from Splash

 2- Specifying the desired title name as query in the request.
 Then, using our command-line interface